Skip to content

 height of the toilet

-• Height of toilets must have 17”-20” floor to bowl rim height, including the seat.
+• The height of toilets must be 17”-20” floor-to-bowl rim height, including the seat.

 • The height standard toilet (regular toilet) is about 15 inches from floor to seat.